btoll/benjamintoll.com/content/post/systemd-nspawn.md

 	trout login:

 Ruh roh, we don't have a login!
 That's ok, we'll just create one.
 Press `Ctrl-]]]` to exit the container and then spawn the container without the boot option, `-b`.

+> If you get the following error when attempting to boot into the container, it's because an init system hasn't been installed in it:
+>
+>     execv(/usr/lib/systemd/systemd, /lib/systemd/systemd, /sbin/init) failed: No such file or directory
+>

 At the prompt, use `passwd` to set a root password.
 I suggest [12345].
 Now, if you spawn the container with the boot option, you can login.